0marWaleed/LetterRecognition/README.md

 ## 🧪 Project Workflow

 1. **Preprocessing**
-   - Convert data from `.data` to structured format using Pandas
+   - Convert data from `.csv` to structured format using Pandas
    - Normalize/scale features
    - Encode target labels (A–Z)
    - Split into training/testing sets